sharivan/Bomberman/README.md

 - .NET Framework version 4.8.1 or higher.

+You can download the lasted release accessing https://github.com/sharivan/Bomberman/releases

 **Building from the sources:**

 This project was developed in C# and compiled under Visual Studio 2017 Enterprise Edition.